SubhashiniArun/gol/README.markdown

-This is a forked repo demonstarting simple Jenkins app.
+This is a forked repo demonstrating simple Jenkins app.

 ## Building the project